tzwang1/bloopy-chess/README.md

 # How to run it
 rabbitmq-server
+Run npm start in the frontend folder
-npm start
+Run npm start in the backend folder

-TODO:
-Figure out how to communicate between node.js and python Investigate bug with capturing pieces with the King